olivancu/electricity-cost-calculator/README.md

 ## Get the prices signal over a period

-The following method returns a pandas dataframe mapping the dates in 'date_range' to the price of electricity, sampled at a period 'timestep'.
+The following method generates a pandas dataframe mapping the dates in 'date_range' to the price of electricity, sampled at a period 'timestep'.
 The dataframe columns points to each type of tariff

 ```python
   date_range = (startdate, endate)